 - Legally allowed to work in the U.S.

-- Attending or have graduated from college.
-Professional experience considered in lieu of college education.
+- Now attending or have graduated from college.
+Highschool graduates may be considered with professional experience in lieu of a college degree.

 Our sperm donor screening process includes the following:

 - Lifestyle assessment to confirm they are low risk for contracting sexually transmitted infections

 - No excessive use of alcohol or illegal drugs

 - A complete metabolic panel blood test and urinalysis